-- 6.38 Policy DM11 (Housing Density) sets out the LPA's approach to securing development which makes efficient use of land and sets a general position that most housing development will not exceed 40 dwellings per hectare, except for allocated sites, well located sites, and sites where the townscape has capacity for higher density developments. - 6.39 The LPA has, in citing DM11 (Density) in the reasons for refusal, disregarded the decision taken in May 2018 by the Licensing Planning Policy Committee (APP/3) to assign greater weight to national and local policies which promote the efficient use of land and which optimise sites for housing against policies such as DM11 (Density) and Policy DM13 (Building Heights) which have a constraining effect on housing delivery.
-While the LPA has identified a conflict with DM11, they have not raised a policy objection in terms of height (DM13) which represents an inconsistent approach to the application of planning policy. - of around 220 units per hectare.
+- 6.49 Policy DM11 (Housing Density) sets out the LPA's approach to securing development which makes efficient use of land and sets a general position that most housing development will not exceed 40 dwellings per hectare, except for allocated sites, well located sites, and sites where the townscape has capacity for higher density developments. - 6.50 The LPA has, in citing DM11 (Density) in the reasons for refusal, disregarded the decision taken in May 2018 by the Licensing Planning Policy Committee (APP/3) to assign greater weight to national and local policies which promote the efficient use of land and which optimise sites for housing against policies such as DM11 (Density) and Policy DM13 (Building Heights) which have a constraining effect on housing delivery.
+While the LPA has identified a conflict with DM11, they have not raised a policy objection in terms of height (DM13) which represents an inconsistent approach to the application of planning policy. - 6.51 The Appeal Scheme makes efficient use of land through the delivery of a development with a density of around 219.3 units per hectare.
 The Appeal Scheme furthermore has regard to the need to develop land in a comprehensive manner and in no way impedes or inhibits the development of any adjacent sites.
-The Appeal Scheme is thus considered to be consistent with NPPF paragraph 122 in respect of achieving appropriate densities and making efficient use of land. - 6.41 Paragraph 127c) of the NPPF requires that developments are sympathetic to local character and history, but that this is not to be at the expense of discouraging appropriate innovation or change (such as increased densities).
-This national policy is considered carry greater weight than policies DM11 and DM10(ii) and DM13, due to the constraining nature of these policies. - 6.42 Notwithstanding decision makers being directed to take decisions which optimise land and to attribute greater weight to the need to deliver new homes, the Planning Committee assigned full weight to Policy DM11 within the first reason for refusal. - 6.43 In summary, with the exception of DM11, which for the reasons set out in the LPA's 2018 report on Optimising Housing Delivery is to weigh less strongly in the decision making process than NPPF 122, the policies cited in reason for refusal 1 are design led policies aimed at ensuring that developments are of high design quality and make a positive design contribution to the townscape and local character.
+The Appeal Scheme is thus considered to be consistent with NPPF paragraph 122 in respect of achieving appropriate densities and making efficient use of land. - 6.52 Paragraph 127c) of the NPPF requires that developments are sympathetic to local character and history, but that this is not to be at the expense of discouraging appropriate innovation or change (such as increased densities).
+This national policy is considered to carry greater weight than policies DM11 and DM10(ii) and DM13, due to the constraining nature of these policies. - 6.53 Notwithstanding decision makers being directed to take decisions which optimise land and to attribute greater weight to the need to deliver new homes, the Planning Committee did not seek to assign reduced weight to Policy DM11 within the first reason for refusal, as instructed to do so in the 2018 document "Making Efficient Use of Land Optimising Housing Delivery".

+6.54 In summary, with the exception of DM11, which for the reasons set out in the LPA's 2018 report on Optimising Housing Delivery is to weigh less strongly in the decision making process than NPPF 122, the policies cited in reason for refusal 1 are design led policies aimed at ensuring that developments are of high design quality and make a positive design contribution to the townscape and local character.
 The Appellant will provide evidence setting out in more detail how the Appeal Scheme is consistent with each element of Policy CS5, DM9 and DM10 and NPPF paragraph 127.